Patrick Twumasi

-Patrick Twumasi (born 9 May 1994) is a Ghanaian professional footballer who plays as a right winger for Israeli club Maccabi Netanya.
+Patrick Twumasi (born 9 May 1994) is a Ghanaian professional footballer who plays as a right winger for K League 1 club Jeonbuk Hyundai Motors.
 He made two appearances for the Ghana national team in 2017.

 Club career

 Spartaks Jūrmala

 Born in Obuasi, Patrick Twumasi joined the Latvian Higher League club Spartaks Jūrmala from Red Bull Ghana prior to the 2012 Latvian Higher League season.
 Soon he established himself as a first eleven player, scoring 10 goals in 22 league appearances and becoming the team's top scorer and divided seventh top scorer of the championship.
 In the beginning of the 2013 season, Twumasi scored six goals in the first nine matches and was named Latvian Higher League player of the month in May 2013.

 Loans

 In July 2013, Twumasi joined the Kazakhstan Premier League club FC Astana on loan from Spartaks Jūrmala.
 He scored six goals in 11 matches during the loan spell and later returned to Spartaks Jūrmala.

 Prior to the 2014 season, Twumasi was loaned out to Russian Premier League club Amkar Perm.
 He made his debut in the Russian Premier League on 10 March 2014 in a game against Volga Nizhny Novgorod.

 On 9 July 2014, Twumasi rejoined FC Astana on loan for the rest of the 2014 season.
 Scoring 10 goals in 11 matches he became the club's top scorer and helped Astana win the league.